 White fat – that’s the stuff that accumulates around your waist and hips and that we want less of.
 Brown fat, now that’s another story.
-Unlike the jiggly, white stuff that creates muffin tops, brown fat, once turned on, is metabolically active tissue that burns energy inefficiently, releasing the macronutrients you consume as heat.
-Being a calorie burner, when brown fat is active, it helps burn excess white fat.
+Unlike the jiggly, white stuff that creates muffin tops, this type of fat, once turned on, is metabolically active tissue that burns energy inefficiently, releasing the macronutrients you consume as heat.
+Being a calorie burner, when it is active, it helps burn excess white fat.
 Babies have lots of brown fat since they use it to stay warm.
 Adults have less of it and brown fat becomes less active with age.
 Still, each of us has variable amounts around the upper back, neck, and shoulders.
 Under the right circumstances, you can turn this “skinnifying” fat on.
 Here are five ways that are backed by science.

 Eat Your Cruciferous Vegetables

 Cruciferous vegetables are rich in chemicals called sulforaphanes.
 In a recent study, researchers discovered that these chemicals, in a laboratory setting, activates enzymes that convert white fat into brown fat.
 It’s easy to see why this is a winner for your waistline.
 If this happens in humans, it’s equivalent to supercharging fat cells so that they burn more energy.
 In a mouse study, sulforaphanes protected the mice against obesity even when they ate a high-fat diet.
 It also altered their gut bacteria in a way that may reduce the risk of metabolic syndrome.